ThuyKat/JavaScript/README.md

 - Similar to var, we can assign different value for variable message
 - Different to var, declaring let  twice for 1 variable will triggers a SyntaxError.
 Var allows you to re-declare the same variable within the same scope without any error
 - Different to var, it does have block scope {}.
 A let variable is only accessible within the block where it is declared.
 This means if you declare a varible inside an if statement, it will not be accessible outside that if block.

 - Hoisting: with var, variable can be used before it is declared, but its value will be undefined until the line where it is initialised.
-It is different to let, variable will not be initialized, you will get a ReferenceError instead
+It is different to let, variable will not be initialized, you will get a ReferenceError instead.
+- Note that for let and const, the variable is hoisted (the engine knows about it early), but it is NOT initialized yet.
+- 'NOT initialised' means variable exists in a "Temporal Dead Zone" (TDZ) from the start of the scope until the line where it’s declared and initialized.
+If you try to access the variable before its declaration line, JavaScript throws a ReferenceError.
 ```js
 console.log(x);
 var x =10;